Altanta Shooting At Rapid Transit Station Reported, One Dead [Breaking]

 — Matt Johnson (@MJohnsonWSB) April 13, 2017

 “Cedric Peterson, who was on the train during the incident, said the suspect walked into the train calmly and was listening to headphones and ‘bopping his head.’
-He said there was ‘no argument, no fussing.,'” the Daily Mail explained.
+He said there was ‘no argument, no fussing,'” the Daily Mail explained.

+Family members of victim Zachariah Hunnicutt, who was traveling with his girlfriend and his sister, now say that the gunman targeted him, WXIA reported in an update. “‘He worked with him and they had altercations,’ said one woman who said her sister was dating the victim.
+‘It was like he was aiming at me, my sister and her boyfriend.'”
+His girlfriend was one of the passengers wounded in the attack.

-Details are still unfolding : Watch this space for updates on the shooting on the Metropolitan Atlanta Rapid Transit Authority train.
+Details are still unfolding : Watch this space for further updates about the shooting on the Metropolitan Atlanta Rapid Transit Authority train.